JEFFREY SANTA ANA

-Jeffrey Santa Ana received a B.A. from the University of Pennsylvania (English/Environmental
+Jeffrey Santa Ana received a B.A. from the University of Pennsylvania (English and

-Studies) and a Ph.D. in English from the University of California, Berkeley.
-His research
+Environmental Studies) and a Ph.D. in English from the University of California, Berkeley.

-and teaching focus on the environmental humanities, ecocriticism, (post)colonialism,
+His research and teaching focus on the environmental humanities, ecocriticism, postcolonialism,

-gender and sexuality, memory studies, and on the cultural works (literature, film,
+gender and sexuality studies, memory studies, and on the cultural works (literature,

-and criticism) of Asian Americans and Asian-Pacific immigrants, migrants, and refugees.
+film, and criticism) of Asian North Americans and Asian and Pacific Islander immigrants,

 Racial Feelings: Asian America in a Capitalist Culture of Emotion (Temple University Press 2015), which shows how Asian American narratives communicate